aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 ## Linked List
 * Slow and Fast pointer - is list circular / has loop,
 * Two pointer - delete nth node from list,
+* If you don't know length of linked list and to go to center of the list, use Slow and fast pointers.

 ## Array
 * Two pointer technique - move zeroes,